-Fortunately, since December 2015, Brussels boasts at least one museum that is open on Mondays, the ADAM or Art & Design Atomium Museum.
+Fortunately, Brussels boasts at least one museum that is open on Mondays: the Art & Design Atomium Museum.

 The museum houses the Plasticarium Collection, a unique collection of design highlights and works of art, but also many everyday objects with one thing in common: they have all been produced in plastic.
 It ranks among the 200 largest design collections in the world.